How to Pull Accurate Comps (Step-by-Step)

 Step 7: Document the Comp

 Archive sold links, prices, and context (condition remarks, BIN vs auction).
 Capture your pricing bands and reasoning for future audits.
+A dedicated inventory app can make this documentation automatic instead of a spreadsheet chore.

 Mini-Examples